yanglab-emory/TIGAR/README.md

 	- `*_Log.txt` is the file storing all log messages for model training.

 #### 2. Predict GReX
-- Predict GReX value with given input files of variant weights and individual-level genotype data
+- Predict GReX value with given variant weights (eQTL effect sizes) from trained gene expression imputation models and individual-level genotype data of test samples
 - Variables to specify
 	- `--chr`: Chromosome number need to be specified with respect to the genotype input data
 	- `--weight`: Path for SNP weight (eQTL effect size) file